Developer Guide

 sort a n/

 Expected: No sorting occurs.
-Error details shown in the status message (prefix
+Error details shown in the status message (prefixis invalid). -

 Test case: